vini-gupta/office-docs-powershell/spmt/spmt-ps/spmt/Remove-SPMTTask.md

 #Start Migration in the background.#
 Start-SPMTMigration -NoShow

 #Remove an existing migration task from the migration.
 Remember to replace the "XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" with your actual TaskID.
 You can get the TaskID in the console if the migration is running without -NoShow parameter.
-If the migration is running with -NoShow parameter, then find the TaskID after running "Get-SPMTMigration" first.#
+If the migration is running with -NoShow parameter, then find the TaskID after running "Get-SPMTMigration" firsts.#
 Remove-SPMTTask -TaskID XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX -Force
 ```